Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Inside `src/App.js`, we first have to add an import, then extract the median household value from state, and in the end, add `MedianLine` to the render method.

-Let's see if we can do it in a single code block :smile:
+Let's see if we can do it in a single code block 😄

 {crop-start: 282, crop-end: 317, format: javascript, line-numbers: false}
 ![Adding MedianLine to App.js](code_samples/es6v2/App.js)

 You probably don't remember `medianIncomesByUSState` anymore.
 We set it up way back when [tying datasets together](#tie-datasets-together).
 It groups our salary data by US state.

-See, using good names helps :smile:
+See, using good names helps 😄

 When rendering `MedianLine`, we give it sizing and positioning props, the dataset, a `value` accessor, and the median value to show.
 We could make it smart enough to calculate the median, but the added flexibility of a prop felt right.